xBogdy/123dd/README.md

   - ensures uniqueness: Never will you see two trainers with the same name (unless cheated in)
   - matching spawns: trainers that spawn around a palyer will attempt to match the players strength
   - different trainer types will spawn in different biomes
-- Custom trainer npc ai (e.g. trainers *stroll* towards players that can battle against them and will either despawn after some time or if beaten)
+- Custom trainer npc ai (e.g. trainers *stroll* towards players that can battle against them and will despawn when far away/unloaded)
 - Player stats:
   - badge count*: increases if a player beats a leader for their first time
   - beaten elite 4 count: increases if a player beats an elite 4 member for their first time